KarmaCart/.github/profile/README.md

 Welcome to KarmaCart, a web application developed as a learning project to explore new technologies and promote sustainable shopping practices.
 With KarmaCart, I aimed to create a functional prototype that demonstrates my skills as a developer while addressing real-world challenges in sustainability.

 ## Demo
 The KarmaCart application can be accessed at [https://karma-cart.andersbuck.dev/](https://karma-cart.andersbuck.dev/).
-A demo gif of the application is shown here:
+A demo of the application is shown here:

 **Show gif of demo here**

 ## Technology Stack